RandallFlagg/CommandLineParser-wiki/Argument-types.md

 ### Multiple values

-If you want to allow multiple values for one argument, set 'AllowMultiple' property to true.
+If you want to allow multiple values for one argument, set `AllowMultiple` property to true.
 To get the parsed values, use `ValueArgument.Values` collection.
 If you are using attributes (declarative syntax), you need to use the attribute on an array or list property/field

 ## EnumeratedValueArgument